neuralmagic/sparseml/integrations/timm/README.md

 `zoo:cv-classification/resnet_v1-50/pytorch-rwightman/imagenet-augmented/pruned_quant-aggressive`.

-Additionally, to run sparse transfer learning with a SparseZoo model that has a transfer learning recipe, add `?recipe_type=transfer` as part of the model stub. i.e. `zoo:cv-classification/resnet_v1-50/pytorch-rwightman/imagenet-augmented/pruned_quant-aggressive?recipe_type=transfer`.
+Additionally, to run sparse transfer learning with a SparseZoo model that has a transfer learning recipe, add `?recipe_type=transfer_learn` as part of the model stub. i.e. `zoo:cv-classification/resnet_v1-50/pytorch-rwightman/imagenet-augmented/pruned_quant-aggressive?recipe_type=transfer_learn`.
 This will run a recipe that holds the optimized sparsity structure the same while allowing non-zero weights to be updated during training, so pre-learned optimizations can be applied to different datasets.